 The Foreign Language program fosters understanding and an awareness of our world through the study of foreign languages and cultures.
-Children study both Spanish and German from grades one through eight, beginning with poetry, songs, drama, verses and games.
-By graduation, students can carry on basic conversation, read texts and write compositions in both languages.
+Children study Spanish from grades one through eight, beginning with poetry, songs, drama, verses and games.
+By graduation, students can carry on basic conversation, read texts and write compositions.

 Handwork is an essential element of Waldorf Education.
 While learning to make practical and beautiful things, from hand-knitted socks to outdoor vests, the children develop patience, persistence and creativity as well as manual dexterity and an appreciation for natural materials.